JLBLine/WODEN/docs/sphinx/testing/cmake_testing.rst

 developing ``WODEN`` to check your system / the code runs as expected.
 The tests are compiled using the same ``cmake`` script as the main code.

+The test code lives in the ``WODEN/cmake_testing`` directory.
+See below on how to compile.
+Everything is run through ``ctest``, a testing tool that comes with ``cmake``.
+The Python code is techincally run via ``pytest``, but the tests are still called through ``ctest``.

 ALL tests are compiled in both FLOAT and DOUBLE precision, meaning the same test code is used to test the two different precision versions, with the compiler dropping in the necessary precision.
-Unless explicitly noted in the details in :ref:`What do the tests actually do?`, the tests require the same level of accuracy from the FLOAT and DOUBLE precision versions.
-Most of the time the FLOAT version is accurate to an absolute tolerance of 1e-7, and the DOUBLE to 1e-15.
-Read the tolerances for specific functions in the sections listed in :ref:`What do the tests actually do?`.
+See below in :ref:`What do the tests actually do?` for an overview of what the tests actually do.

 Dependencies
 -------------